jcubic/jankiewicz-blog/blog/en/batman-terminal-app.md

 I've created a basic code and fixed bugs during the launch of the NFT.
 I worked long hours to fix Everything.
 When the project was done, I've asked that person if it's ok to reuse his code, I'm not sure, if he even replied, so I assumed he didn't mind.
-I did refactor the code removed any customization and put it for [sale on
+I did refactor the code, removed any customization and put it for [sale on
 Gum Road](https://jcubic.gumroad.com/l/vintage-web-terminal-quiz-application).